Pirated movie release types: Telecine

 A Telecine is a copy captured from a film print using a machine that transfers the movie from its analog reel to digital format.
 These were rare because telecine machines for making these prints were very costly and very large.
 However, they have recently become much more common.
 Telecine has basically the same quality as DVD, since the technique is the same as digitizing the actual film to DVD.
 However, the result is inferior since the source material is usually a lower quality copy reel.
 Telecine machines usually cause a slight left-right jitter in the picture and have inferior color levels compared to DVD.
 HDTC is used to label a High-definition video recording.

+DCP / Theatre

+A DCP, or commonly known as a Digital Cinema Package is a file format shared from Distributor studios, to Theaters and Cinemas, that show the films.
+DCP packages are crypted by a KDM (Key Delivery Message).
+On piracy sites, some DCP files seems to be shared, most notably happening to Terrifier 3 (not officially a DCP file).
+DCP packages can be hundreds of gigabytes, as they contain the original bitrate of both audio and video.
+These releases are the best source in general for a film aside from a Blu-ray release.

 PPV Rip

 PPVRips come from Pay-Per-View sources.
 All the PPVRip releases are brand new movies which have not yet been released to Screener or DVD, but are available for viewing by customers with high-end TV package deals.